 Nightmares that occur frequently are a parasomnia dream state event, in which visual sequences unfold that often depict imagery or situations that are particularly disturbing or frightening to the individual experiencing them, and may often come from fears in their own subconscious.

+When is a nightmare a disorder?
 Nightmares are considered a sleeping disorder when they occur frequently enough that they disrupt sleep on a regular basis, and may cause the subject further fear of sleeping, which can lead to sleep deprivation and the formation of other sleeping disorders or medical or psychological conditions.

 Some of these cases can be caused by medication use, or by extreme levels of anxiety in everyday life.
-There is also a slight increase in the chances of having nightmares as a sleeping disorder if someone in your family has a similar problem.
+There is also a slight increase in the chances of having them as a sleeping disorder if someone in your family has a similar problem.
 Sleep deprivation may also be a cause of nightmares, but whether this could lead to chronic nightmares is unverified.